 In Massachusetts, gender doesn’t affect the price of premiums.
 Men and women will pay the same rate if all other factors are the same.
 Although the Bay State has had this policy in place for thirty years, it’s recently started spreading.
 More and more states are adopting this policy to remove gender disparity in auto insurance premiums.

 Finding affordable car insurance isn’t a cookie-cutter situation.
 Different insurance companies cater to different customers.
 A 50-year-old person with an older vehicle and a clean driving history will pay less than a 17-year-old with a late model sedan.
-But companies that cater to high-risk drivers will be a better place to shop for the teenager, and the older person would do better finding a company that rewards low-risk drivers.
+But car insurance companies that cater to high-risk Massachusetts drivers will be a better place to shop for the teenager, and the older person would do better finding a company that rewards low-risk drivers.
 And if you still find yourself unable to afford car insurance, check out the Massachusetts Auto Insurance Plan.

 The Bottom Line

 It’s important to take the time to consider the insurance coverage you really need, and find an auto insurance policy that’s actually right for you.
 For example, if you’re adding an inexperienced driver or teen driver to your car insurance policy, you might consider switching to an insurance provider with a better rate for risky drivers.

 Don’t go forward with an insurance policy if you still have unanswered questions, and don't choose cheap car insurance if it doesn't really meet your needs!
 Instead, make sure you’ve got the right policy for you.
 That means taking the time to get car insurance quotes from a number of different insurance companies in Massachusetts.
 Finding auto insurance coverage with just the right combination of bodily injury coverage / PIP coverage, liability coverage, and possibly uninsured motorist / underinsured motorist coverage will take some time.
 Don't worry - it's worth your time, and it'll save you money and hassle in the long run!